Spotify_Logo_RGB_Green copy.png

 Ideation

-With the three problem statements captured, I took it into a session of “Crazy 8’s” where the main goal is try to get as many ideas as possible to solve the problems I was facing.
-In the five rounds, I had found two features that I wanted to take into storyboarding.
+After capturing the three problem statements, I conducted a “Crazy 8’s” session.
+The main goal of this session was to generate as many ideas as possible to address the challenges I was facing.
+Throughout the five rounds, I identified two features I wanted to further develop in storyboarding.

 Highlighted in green here are the two ideas I wanted to develop further.